Everything You Ever Wanted to Know About Pipe Boots

 Compatibility with Roof Support Bracket

-Check whether your roof support bracket fits under your pipe boot.
+If you want to install your support bracket under your boot, check first whether it fits under the boot.
 Depending on your application, you may need to trim the ends of the L-brackets to get them to fit under the boot flange.
-If the clamp is interfering with the pipe boot on a pitched roof, you can try turning the bracket 180 degrees so the clamp points toward the roof line.
+If the clamp is interfering with the pipe boot on a pitched roof, you can try orienting the bracket so the bolt is on the high side of the roof.
 For some installations, you may want to cut the top corner off the clamp with an angle grinder, or you can flip the entire bracket upside-down so the clamp is mostly contained under the roof line.

 You will need to seal the base of the pipe boot to your roof with silicone or urethane roofing sealant.
 This product should not touch the stovepipe, so high temp silicone is not necessary.
 Use whatever product is recommended for your roofing material.